Galaxies99/alpha-protein/README.md

 pip install -r requirements.txt
 ```

-## Data Preprocessing
+## Data Preparation

-Download the features and the labels into the `data` folder, then execute the following commands.
+Download our provided dataset `feature.zip` and `label.zip` from [Google Drive](https://drive.google.com/drive/folders/1rDsIOE8eAVL46tMMjZTsk94c8TVlLBUV?usp=sharing) and unzip them into the `data` directory.
+After that, execute the following commands to divide them into training set, validation set and testing set.

 ```bash
 python utils/preprocessing.py
 ```

+You can also prepare your own datasets, see [docs/data_preparation.md](docs/data_preparation.md) for details.

+## Pretrained Models

+You can download full pretrained models at []() and []().
+After downloading the each pretrained models, put it under the `checkpoint` folder (if the folder does not exist, then create it by yourself).
+Then, you can directly use it for testing or fine-tuning.
+Please see [docs/pretrained_models.md](docs/pretrained_models.md) for details.

 ## Models